Yvonne Greenstreet

 Yvonne Greenstreet is a British biotechnology executive.
-She is chief operating officer of Alnylam Pharmaceuticals, and on January 1, 2022 will become Alnylam's CEO.
-She will be one of a small number of Black women leading a drug company.
+She is chief operating officer of Alnylam Pharmaceuticals, and from 1 January 2022 Alnylam's CEO.
+She is one of a small number of Black women leading a drug company.

 Life

 Yvonne Greenstreet is the daughter of a Ghanaian mother, Miranda Greenstreet, and a white Englishman.
 The pair met in the 1950s as students at the London School of Economics.
 Born in London, she moved to Ghana when her parents were appointed professors at the University of Ghana.
-She was sent to a girls' boarding school in England, studied medicine at Leeds University and began practicing obstetrics and gynecology in the UK.
+She was sent to a girls' boarding school in England, studied medicine at Leeds University and began practising obstetrics and gynecology in the UK.

-Wanting to "impact more than the hundred or so patients I would see in a year", Greenstreet switched career, gaining a masters degree at the INSEAD Business School in France.
-In 1992 she joined the pharmaceutical firm Glaxo, which later became GlaxoSmithKline (GSK).
-There she was vice-president and medical director on the executive team of GSK's UK subsidiary.
+Wanting to "impact more than the hundred or so patients I would see in a year", Greenstreet switched career, gaining a master's degree at the INSEAD Business School in France.
+In 1992, she joined the pharmaceutical firm Glaxo, which later became GlaxoSmithKline (GSK).
+There, she was vice-president and medical director on the executive team of GSK's UK subsidiary.
 She then became GSK's Senior Vice President and Chief of Strategy and R&D. She was named in the 2011 Powerlist of Britain's Most Influential Black People.
 In the 2012 Powerlist she was named at number five.